WilliamZang/FastAnimationWithPOP/README.md

 A very simplifty animation framework.
 Powerby [Facebook POP](https://github.com/facebook/pop).
 Use **fast animation** you can add animations without any lines of code.

-You can see the DEMO in project [DEMO](https://github.com/WilliamZang/FastAnimationWithPopDemo).

 **If you like this, please star me!**

 ![Demo](https://raw.githubusercontent.com/WilliamZang/FastAnimationWithPOP/master/Docs/demo.gif)